 7.1 Target Price.

 General.
 The Target Price is an estimated price based on the Scope of Work, Contractor’s staffing, and the performance periods set forth in this Agreement.
 Owner acknowledges that the Target Price is only an estimate and that the Contractor does not guarantee that the Work specified herein will be completed for the Target Price or within the Project Schedule or by the Completion Date for this amount.
 The Target Price is subject to change in accordance with the terms of this Agreement.
-Except for Work performed on a stipulated fixed price basis, all Work shall be performed on a cost reimbursable basis (the “Reimbursable Costs”).
-The cost of performing warranty Work (other than Work performed on Fixed Price basis) and enforcing warranty liabilities for Owner will be a Reimbursable Cost but is not included within the Target Price.
+All Work shall be performed on a cost reimbursable basis (the “Reimbursable Costs”).
+The cost of performing warranty Work and enforcing warranty liabilities for Owner will be a Reimbursable Cost but is not included within the Target Price.

 7.1.2 Estimated Target Price.
 (USD $)

-7.1.3 Compositions of Target Price The Target Price shall be comprised of the following Components as more particularly described in Exhibit C-1:
+7.1.3 Composition of Target Price The Target Price shall be comprised of the following Components as more particularly described in Exhibit C-1:

 7.1.3.1 Major Equipment - Reimbursable $

-7.1.3.2 Fixed EECC Costs – Fixed Costs $
+7.1.3.2 EECC Costs – Reimbursable $

 7.1.3.3 Construction Costs - Reimbursable $

-7.1.3.4 Contingency $

-7.1.3.5 Fixed Fee $
+7.1.3.4 Estimated Fixed Fee $

 7.1.4 Incentive Fee.
 In addition to the Fixed Fee set forth above which is included within the Target Price, the Contractor shall be entitled to an Incentive Fee comprised of fifty percent (50%) of the cost savings below the Target Price and an incentive fee of, twenty-five percent (25%) of the profits received by Owner from revenues generated from the Project prior to the Completion Date, provided, however, that Contractor’s Incentive Fee shall not in the aggregate exceed the sum of One Million U. S. Dollars (USD $1,000,000).